Capitol Studios: The Studios

 Studio A is the largest single recording space, with 1,500 square feet of floor space capable of accommodating up to 50 musicians at one time.
-The studio features adjustable wooden wall panels for adjusting the room's reverberation delay time, as well as two isolation booths, and has been utilized by artists ranging from Frank Sinatra and Nat King Cole to Imagine Dragons, Cheryl Ladd and Michael Buble.
+The studio features adjustable wooden wall panels for adjusting the room's reverberation delay time, as well as two isolation booths, and has been utilized by artists ranging from Frank Sinatra and Nat King Cole to Imagine Dragons, Cheryl Ladd and Michael Bublé.
 A large private artist lounge is located above the control room, which features a 72-input Neve 88RS analog mixing console and PMC QB1-A monitor speakers.

 Originally built in 1956, Studio A was remodeled by Jeff Cooper in 1989.
 In 1990, a retractable soundproof wall was installed between Studio A and Studio B, enabling them to be joined together to create an over-2700 square foot space large enough to accommodate up to 75 musicians for the recording of orchestral and soundtrack music.
 Clients have access to instruments that have been played on numerous Capitol Studios sessions, including Yamaha C9 and New York Steinway Model B grand pianos, vintage Rhodes and Wurlitzer keyboards, and a Hammond B-3 Organ.
 The studio's outboard equipment includes a selection of vintage and modern equipment, including Fairchild 670 and UREI 1176 vintage compressors.

 Studio B contains 1023 square feet of floor space and a 150 square foot drum booth.
 While this makes Studio B ideal as a rock studio, it is also sonically responsive enough to handle orchestral sessions.
 The studio has the original 1956 adjustable swing-out acoustical panels with varnished hard wood surface on one side and absorptive fiberglass on the other side, as well as separate moveable soundproof partitions along the back wall for sound separation when recording live ensembles.
 The control room is outfitted with a vintage Neve 8068 56-input recording console that has been autographed by famous engineers and producers, including Rupert Neve, George Martin, Eddie Kramer, Geoff Emerick, Phil Ramone, Al Schmitt, and Andy Johns.
-Designed by Jack Edwards, Studio B has been the location of sessions for Green Day and Bob Dylan to Neil Young and John Mayer.
+Designed by Jack Edwards, Studio B has been the location of sessions for artists such as Green Day, Bob Dylan, Neil Young and John Mayer.
 Like Studio A, Studio B has PMC QB1-A monitor speakers and a large private artist lounge that overlooks the studio.

 Studio C is a 440 square foot mixing suite with overdub capabilities and its own isolation booth.
 Remodeled by Vincent Van Haaff, Studio C was Al Schmitt's favorite mixing room, and has been the site of multiple Grammy-winning mixes over the years.
 Studio C's Neve 88R 72-input console with full surround monitoring scoring capabilities, including Dolby Atmos, Auro-3D, 7.1 and 5.1, making it ideal for TV and film projects.
 Across The Universe, True Lies, The Revenant, Independence Day: Resurgence and Chips were mixed in Capitol Studio C.